-Borrowers might choose a fixed-rate loan to lock in a low rate.
-Borrowers select fixed-rate loans because interest rates are low and they wish to lock in this low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide more monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at a good rate.
-Call Howard Financial at (610) 889-7467 for details.
+Borrowers can choose a fixed-rate loan to lock in a low interest rate.
+Borrowers select these types of loans because interest rates are low and they want to lock in at this low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we can assist you in locking a fixed-rate at the best rate currently available.
+Call Howard Financial at (610) 889-7467 to discuss how we can help.

-ARMs most often have the lowest rates toward the beginning of the loan.
-They guarantee that rate from a month to ten years.
-You've likely heard of 5/1 or 3/1 ARMs.
-In these loans, the initial rate is fixed for three or five years.
-It then adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust.
-These loans are best for borrowers who expect to move in three or five years.
-These types of adjustable rate loans most benefit borrowers who plan to sell their house or refinance before the loan adjusts.
+ARMs usually start out at a very low rate that usually increases as the loan ages.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the initial rate is set for three or five years.
+After this period it adjusts every year.
+These kinds of loans are fixed for a number of years (3 or 5), then adjust.
+Loans like this are often best for people who expect to move in three or five years.
+These types of adjustable rate programs benefit people who will sell their house or refinance before the initial lock expires.

 Have questions about mortgage loans?
 Call us at (610) 889-7467.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.